Editorial Policy

 • Unverifiable single-anecdote forum comments without corroboration

-• Outdated documentation (we check dates)
+• Outdated documentation (dates are checked)

 Fact-checking process